yangshun/tech-interview-handbook/contents/resume/optimize-resume.md

 ### Optimize keyword frequency and placement

-Analyze the JD and determine how important each skill and experience is, then optimize the frequency of the keyword according to its importance.
+Analyze the job description and determine how important each skill and experience is, then optimize the frequency of the keyword according to its importance.

 :::tip Expert tip